View Document Text

 Managed360 ® Program.
 These programs allow Advisory Persons to choose from a selection of advisory programs

-Advisory Persons; to independently select the discretionary investment advisory services of certain professional
+with Advisory Persons; to independently select the discretionary investment advisory services of certain

-portfolio management firms for the individual management of Client accounts, utilize third party models including
+professional portfolio management firms for the individual management of Client accounts, utilize third party models

-automated rebalancing of portfolios.
-The FMAX Program allows for the use of Unified Managed Accounts (“UMA”),
+including automated rebalancing of portfolios.
+The FMAX Program allows for the use of Unified Managed Accounts

-which enables Advisory Persons to create personalized client portfolios using multiple Separately Managed Accounts
+(“UMA”), which enables Advisory Persons to create personalized client portfolios using multiple Separately

-unaffiliated investment managers or investment platforms (collectively “Independent Managers”) for all or a portion
+more unaffiliated investment managers or investment platforms (collectively “Independent Managers”) for all or a

-of a Client’s investment portfolio, based on the Client’s needs and objectives.
-In such instances, the Client will be
+portion of a Client’s investment portfolio, based on the Client’s needs and objectives.
+In such instances, the Client

-required to authorize and enter into an investment management agreement with an Independent Manager that
+will be required to authorize and enter into an investment management agreement with an Independent Manager

-defines the terms in which the Independent Manager will provide its services.
-The Advisor will perform initial and
+that defines the terms in which the Independent Manager will provide its services.
+The Advisor will perform initial

-ongoing oversight and due diligence over each Independent Manager to ensure the strategy remains aligned with
+and ongoing oversight and due diligence over each Independent Manager to ensure the strategy remains aligned

-Clients investment objectives and overall best interests.
-The Advisor will also assist the Client in the development of
+with Clients investment objectives and overall best interests.
+The Advisor will also assist the Client in the

 Financial Planning Services